datacarpentry/image-processing/episodes/08-contours.md

 ![Edges versus contours](../fig/08-edge-versus-contour.jpg)

 There certainly does not seem to be much difference between the two resulting images!
-But, underneath the difference between edges and contours is significant.
+But, underneath the surface, the difference between edges and contours is significant.
 When we perform edge detection, we find the points where the intensity of colors changes significantly, and turn those pixels on, while turning the rest of the pixels off.
 The edge pixels are in an image, and there is no particular requirement that the pixels representing an edge are all